All Posts

 Before your pool can be fully operational, inspecting and reconnecting all pool equipment is vital.
 Start with the pump, filter, and heater, checking for any signs of damage or wear that might have occurred during the winter months.
 Look for cracks, leaks, or any other signs of damage on hoses, fittings, and electrical connections.
 Replace any worn or damaged parts to ensure optimal performance and safety.
 Once you've confirmed that all equipment is in good condition, securely reconnect everything.
 Be sure to follow the manufacturer's guidelines for any specific setup procedures.

 After everything is connected, prime the pump to remove any air trapped in the system, which can prevent proper water circulation.
 Turn on the pump and observe the water flow, ensuring that there are no leaks and that the water is moving smoothly through the filter.
 If you have a multi-speed pump, start it on a low speed and gradually increase it to ensure it's functioning correctly.
 This step is crucial for ensuring that your pool's filtration system is ready to keep your pool clean and clear throughout the summer.
+Sometimes, adding water to the pump basket can help prime the system.
+This may need to be done several times in order for it to work.
+Another trick is to put the filter on recirculate and shut the skimmer off so it is only pulling from the main drain.
+This reduces resistance from the filter and elimates the need to move the air out of the skimmer during the initial prime.
+Once the pump is primed, slowly open the skimmer back up until all the air has left the skimmer line.
+After both the main drain and skimmer line are primed, you can shut the pump off, turn the filter to "filter", and start it back up again.

 Step 5: Balance the Pool Water Chemistry

 The correct balance of pool chemicals is essential for ensuring the water is safe and comfortable for swimmers and protecting the pool's surfaces and equipment from damage.
 Use a high-quality pool test kit to measure pH, chlorine, total alkalinity, and calcium hardness levels.
 The ideal pH level is between 7.2 and 7.6, which ensures that the chlorine in your pool works effectively without irritating swimmers' skin and eyes.
 Total alkalinity, which helps stabilize the pH, should be between 80 and 120 parts per million (ppm), and calcium hardness should be maintained between 200 and 400 ppm to protect the pool surfaces and equipment.
+Salt water pools typically need around 3000ppm of salt in order for the chlorinator to work.

 Adjust any tested levels using the appropriate chemicals if they are out of the ideal range.
 Start with total alkalinity, as it can affect the pH level.
 Adjust the pH if needed once the alkalinity is within the correct range.
 If you add chemicals to adjust these levels, do so gradually, allowing the water to circulate for several hours before retesting and making further adjustments.
 This step-by-step approach ensures that the pool water is safe for swimmers and optimally balanced to minimize the need for ongoing adjustments throughout the season.